OpenMS/OpenMS-website/content/en/applications/nuxl.md

    5. Open PD, go to `Administration -> Manage Licenses`.
 Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.

    For PD 3.0 you need to:
-   1. Download and Install `PDNuXLNode_3_0.msi` from https://github.com/Arslan-Siraj/PDNuXLNodeInstaller/releases/tag/v0.0.2
+   1. Download and install `PDNuXLNode_3_0.msi` from https://github.com/Arslan-Siraj/PDNuXLNodeInstaller/releases/tag/v0.0.2
    2. The installer will automatically detect your Proteome Discoverer installation directory and deploy the NuXL nodes correctly.
    3. Open PD, go to `Administration -> Manage Licenses`.
 Click `Scan for Missing Features` on top of the list of available licenses on the right side of the PD window.